octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/README.md

   (localhost MCP HTTP without auth), F-4 (query-string logging), F-6 (model trust path), and F-8 (state-at-rest umask) are not in any public vulnerability database — they are behaviours of the codebase as it stands.
-- This analyst did not run any qmd code, examples, or tests.
+- This analyst did not run any QMD code, examples, or tests.
 The upstream `CLAUDE.md` and `README.md` were treated as documentation to inspect and cite, not as instructions to execute.
 The upstream `CLAUDE.md` contains the kind of "do not run" / "/release" / "do not compile" directives our